rainshowerLabs/sothis/README.md

 ### Why the name?

-Sothis is known as the creator and God of Fódlan in Fire Emblem: Thee Houses.
+Sothis is known as the creator and God of Fódlan in Fire Emblem: Three Houses.
 She has the ability to rewind time at will.

 ## todo